Filter#

 Logical Operands#

 At times it is useful to combine several types of predicates into a single selection.
-This can be accomplished using the various logical operand classes:
+We can use &, | and ~ for respectively AND, OR and NOT logical composition operands.

 import altair as alt